johschmitz/gr-zmqblocks/README.md

     client.py -s hostname

-It is not important if server or client script has been started first.
+in doing so it is not important if server or client script has been started first.

 Copyright information
 ------------------